raoul2000/bob-the-miner/docs/intro.md

 ## Limitations

-Bob is respecting private life and will not go digg into page which require authentication or any kind of verification: the web page must be publically available, offering its data to the world for Bob to start working on it.
+Bob is respecting private life and will not go digg into page which require authentication or any kind of verification: the web page must be publically available, offering its data to the world, for Bob to start working on it.

 ## See Bob in action